Quantum Integrability and Generalised Quantum Schubert Calculus: Yang-Baxter Algebras

 \begin{proof} By induction in $n$.
 The case $n=1$ follows from the commutation relation

 which is a direct consequence of (\ref{YBE}).
 For the induction step one uses the commutation relations

 and

-all of which follow once more from (\ref{YBE}).
+all of which follow once more from (\ref{mom_ybe}) along the same lines as demonstrated in Example \ref{ex:ybalgebra}.
 Note that these commutation relations again imply that the result must be symmetric in the $x_{i}$'s and symmetric in the $y_{i}$'s.
 This greatly simplifies the computation. \end{proof}

 Analogous commutation relations hold for the monodromy matrix $M^{\prime}$ and the generators $A^{\prime},B^{\prime}, C^{\prime}, D^{\prime}$.
 These can be derived easily from the following result which relates both Yang-Baxter algebras in a simple manner.